02 Sep CSR – 3 ways you can enhance your organisation’s culture

 CSR can support your online and offline marketing activity, giving you another story to tell and another way to engage your audience.
 You can measure this by tracking engagement on social media, any PR coverage you manage to secure and traffic to webpages or blog posts involved with CSR.

-Success of the initiatives you’re involved in
+The success of the initiatives you’re involved in

 It’s important to understand the goals of the organisations you’re working with and how they measure success.
 A good way to manage this is to set up regular reviews to look at what you’ve done together, what the results were and make plans for the future.
 You can then take these results back to the business to demonstrate the impact of your efforts.